Sirolimus: Lymphangioleiomyomatosis

 In May 2015, the FDA approved sirolimus to treat lymphangioleiomyomatosis (LAM), a rare, progressive lung disease that primarily affects women of childbearing age.
 This made sirolimus the first drug approved to treat this disease.
 LAM involves lung tissue infiltration with smooth muscle-like cells with mutations of the tuberous sclerosis complex gene (TSC2).
 Loss of TSC2 gene function activates the mTOR signaling pathway, resulting in the release of lymphangiogenic growth factors.
 Sirolimus blocks this pathway.

 The safety and efficacy of sirolimus treatment of LAM were investigated in clinical trials that compared sirolimus treatment with a placebo group in 89 patients for 12 months.
 The patients were observed for 12 months after the treatment had ended.
 The most commonly reported side effects of sirolimus treatment of LAM were mouth and lip ulcers, diarrhea, abdominal pain, nausea, sore throat, acne, chest pain, leg swelling, upper respiratory tract infection, headache, dizziness, muscle pain and elevated cholesterol.
 Serious side effects including hypersensitivity and swelling (edema) have been observed in renal transplant patients.

 While sirolimus was considered for treatment of LAM, it received orphan drug designation status because LAM is a rare condition.

 The safety of LAM treatment by sirolimus in people younger than 18 years old has not been tested.

 Coronary stent coating

 The antiproliferative effect of sirolimus has also been used in conjunction with coronary stents to prevent restenosis in coronary arteries following balloon angioplasty.
 The sirolimus is formulated in a polymer coating that affords controlled release through the healing period following coronary intervention.
 Several large clinical studies have demonstrated lower restenosis rates in patients treated with sirolimus-eluting stents when compared to bare-metal stents, resulting in fewer repeat procedures.
-A sirolimus-eluting coronary stent was marketed by Cordis, a division of Johnson & Johnson, under the tradename Cypher.
 However, this kind of stent may also increase the risk of vascular thrombosis.